 Once again we can see in the following photographs how varied in shape velo dog pistols could be.
 This company's pistols are identified by the letters ML under a crown.
 Whether by company design or inclination on the part of individual artisans, receiver shapes could vary enormously, as might grips.
 Cylinders, triggers, retraction devices were fairly uniform.

 This next ML gun has Pfund Revolver engraved across the receiver top strap.
 It was probably sold in Germany or elsewhere German was spoken and sold for 1 pound.

 note the flat headed hammer on the pistol below.

 Henrion, Dassy & Heuchen, HDH

-This was another large company parenting several very original designs, such as this 20 shot velo dog revolver pictured in that company's catalogue.
-As you can see, the same design could shoot 20 velodogs mistaking 6.5 for 5.5mm, or, differently barreled and with a different cylinder, could hand 16 .32 center fire cartridges.
+This was another large company using the letters HDH to indicate manufacture.
+It parented several very original designs, such as this 20 shot velo dog revolver pictured in that company's catalogue.
+As you can see, the same design could shoot 20 velodogs chambered in 6.5mm [or .25acp] , or, differently barreled and with a different cylinder, could hand 16 .32 center fire cartridges.
 The design of this gun is a great departure from other velo dog designs in having a break open receiver and a system of automatic shell extraction.
 This illustration comes courtesy of littlegun.be.